 The City Council is responsible for the management of the City's funds, including the administration of this investment policy.
-Management responsibility for the cash management of the City's funds is hereby delegated to the Finance Director/City Treasurer (or his/her designee), who is appointed by the City Manager in accordance with the City Charter, the City Manager delegates his/her authority over investment activities to the Finance Director/City Treasurer or his/her designee.
+Management responsibility for the cash management of the City's funds is hereby delegated to the Finance Director/City Treasurer (or his/her designee), who is appointed by the City Manager in accordance with the City Charter.
 Staff members of the Finance Department's Treasury Division may be assigned to perform the day-to-day treasury activities related to the investment of City funds.
 No person may engage in an investment transaction except as expressly provided under the terms of this Policy.

-The City may delegate its investment authority to anutilize the services of an investment adviser registered under the Investment Advisers Act of 1940, so long as it can be demonstrated that these services produce a net financial advantage or necessary financial protection of the City's financial resources.
+The City may utilize the services of an investment adviser registered under the Investment Advisers Act of 1940, so long as it can be demonstrated that these services produce a net financial advantage or necessary financial protection of the City's financial resources.
 The adviser shall follow this Policy and such other written instructions as provided.
-Such delegation Use of professional investment advisers is subject to City review and overriding discretion which will be exercised as needed.
+Use of professional investment advisers is subject to City review and overriding discretion which will be exercised as needed.
 External investment advisers may be granted discretion to purchase and sell investment securities in accordance with this investment policy.